Camicam311/EDA-of-Bike-Share-Data/README.md

     ## 5        1438.
     ## 6        1437.

 How long do customers ride for?
 Customers can pay for a 30 minute ride or buy a 1 day pass for unlimited 30 minute rides for 24 hours (going over 30 minutes would result in a fee for each additional 15 minutes of riding).
 Since these options are marketed as "perfect for the explorer", I believe customers are either tourists riding to travel between their desired destinations or locals who want to try out the bikes before subscribing.
 Note that it is unclear from the dataset whether each ride with the usertype customer is classified as an individual ride or a day pass.
-Regardless, 76% of customers rode for 30 minutes or less.
+Regardless, 76% of customer rides were 30 minutes or less.

 ``` r
 #calculate percent of customer rides that were 30 minutes or less